 Instead of focusing on better cut (the main factor that determines a diamond’s beauty), Costco chose to focus their selection criteria based on “better” color and clarity ratings.
 When buying GIA graded round brilliant cuts, “Very Good” just ain’t good enough.
 I personally recommend nothing less than “Excellent”.

-To show you another example that Costco engagement rings were actually more expensive than other vendors we recommend, I did another comparison against a different vendor.
+To show you another example that Costco engagement rings are actually more expensive than other vendors we recommend, I did another comparison against a different vendor.
 With a quick search at James Allen, I managed to find a well-cut diamond with similar color and clarity at significantly lower prices.

 At James Allen, I selected a ring setting with 0.32 ctw of side diamonds to match the one found at Costco.
 The James Allen ring is also made in 950 platinum and the total cost of the entire ring is: $8,970 + $1,125 = $10,095.